fommil/fpmortals/manuscript/wip.md

     will impact runtime performance.
 2.  the implicit scope changes.

-The first caveat is self evident, but the concept of the implicit scope changing can manifest itself with very subtle bugs.
-Recall that import scope has a higher priority than companions, and say we have two data types
+The first caveat is self evident, but the implicit scope changing can manifest itself with as subtle bugs.
+Recall from Chapter 4.2 that import scope has a higher priority than companion scope.
+Say we have two data types

 {lang="text"}
 ~~~~~~~~